Notre Dame Catholic College, Liverpool

-Notre Dame Catholic College is a Catholic secondary school and sixth form in Everton, Liverpool, England.
+Notre Dame Catholic Academy is a Catholic secondary school and sixth form in Everton, Liverpool, England.
 Founded by the Sisters of Notre Dame de Namur, it was a girls' school for most of its history but became coeducational from September 2012.
+From June 2024, the school joined St Joseph’s Catholic Multi Academy Trust, becoming Notre Dame Catholic Academy.

 Admissions

 The College became coeducational from September 2012, admitting boys into Year 7 for the first time.
 Boys were already undertaking Sixth Form education at Notre Dame Catholic College.

 History

 It was founded in February 1869.
 The Notre Dame Catholic College was originally the residence of the Sisters of Notre Dame in Liverpool, and began as a pupil-teacher centre with links to local primary schools.
 The collegiate school did not actually come into existence until 1902, with this merging with the pupil teacher centre in 1908.

 Direct grant grammar school

 It was known as Notre Dame Collegiate School at Everton Valley, and became a direct grant grammar school in 1946 as a result of the Education Act 1944.